jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## --force

-Allow replacing or dropping any real file that is installed where a generic name has to be installed or removed.
+Allow replacing or dropping any real file that is installed where an alternative link has to be installed or removed.

 ##
 # Commands
 ## --install link name path priority [--slave link name path]...

 Add a group of alternatives to the system.
-`link`  is the  generic name  for the  master link,  `name` is  the name  of its symlink in `/etc/alternatives/`, and `path`  is the alternative being introduced for the master link.
+`link` is the  alternative link for the  master link, `name` is the  name of its symlink in `/etc/alternatives/`, and `path`  is the alternative being introduced for the master link.
-The  arguments   after  `--slave`  are   the  generic  name,  symlink   name  in `/etc/alternatives/` and the alternative for a slave link.
+The  arguments  after  `--slave`  are  the  link,  name  and  path  of  a  slave alternative.
 Zero  or more  `--slave`  options,  each followed  by  three  arguments, may  be specified.
 Note that the master alternative must exist or the call will fail.
-However, if a  slave alternative doesn't exist, the  corresponding slave generic name will simply not be installed.
+However,  if  a  slave  alternative   doesn't  exist,  the  corresponding  slave alternative link will simply not be installed.
-If some real file  is installed where a generic name has to  be installed, it is kept unless `--force` is used.
+If some real file is installed where an alternative link has to be installed, it is kept unless `--force` is used.

 If the  alternative name specified  exists already in the  alternatives system's records, the information supplied will be added as a new set of alternatives for